henrik-leppa/hfl-signage-player/management-ui/README.md

-With this web app you can create HTML signs that show products and such, upload files (like images and videos) that you can attach to those signs, and create playlist – collections of signs that are shown in sequence.
+With this web app you can create HTML signs that show products and such, upload files (like images and videos) that you can attach to those signs, and create playlists – collections of signs that are shown in sequence.

 **Note:** All the work you do is autosaved.
 Your changes only show up in [Front-end](../front-end/) once you refresh the page in it.
 Autosaving cannot be